openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 Open edX has multiple services that need to copy data or take specific actions when certain events occur in other services.
 For example:

-* The start date of a course exists in both the Catalog domain represented by the course-discovery service, as well as in the LMS, where its value is used to help determine whether an enrolled student will have access to the content.
+* The start date of a course exists in both the Catalog subdomain represented by the course-discovery service, as well as in the LMS, where its value is used to help determine whether an enrolled student will have access to the content.
 * Other services often have a user table, with data replicated from the LMS